Hotels in Hawaii

 Things to do

-If you’re on the search for sunshine, you’ll love lazy days on the beach.
-With mile upon mile of stunning coastline, tall rocky cliffs make way for stretches of soft sand, perfect for family days by the sparkling sea.
-From San Francisco’s romantic Ocean Beach to LA’s chilled-out Laguna Beach, there’s no shortage of choice as you pull up a sun lounger and get into the true Californian spirit.
+California’s cities can get pretty crowded, so if you’re looking for something more relaxing, there’s plenty of spots where you can enjoy a lazy beach day.
+With mile upon mile of stunning coastline, tall rocky cliffs make way for stretches of soft sand, perfect for families who wish to unwind by the sparkling sea.
+From San Francisco’s romantic Ocean Beach to LA’s chilled-out Laguna, you’re bound to find a shore that suits you.

 If you like to get a culture fix on holiday, you’re in for a treat.
-Whether you’re exploring the museums and theatres of San Francisco, visiting Balboa Park or looking at the night sky from the Griffith Observatory, California is a treasure-trove of fascinating sights that will entertain and amaze.
+Whether you’re exploring the museums and theatres of San Francisco, visiting Balboa Park or looking at the night sky from the Griffith Observatory, California is a treasure-trove of fascinating sights.

 More Travel Guides